jes/scamp-cpu/doc/COMPILER.md

     arr[15] = 6;

+Update: I added some syntax for defining a statically-allocated array at compile time:

+    var arr = [1, 2, 3, 4, 5];

+The memory allocation works the same as string literals, but the contents are filled in dynamically at runtime, which allows things like this to do what you expect:

+    var x = foo();
+    var y = bar();
+    var arr = [1, 2, 3, x, y];

 ## Operators

 I don't know if we want/need to support anything that the CPU doesn't natively support.
 In particular multiplication